 We keep a little bottle of this frankincense oil by the bedside, in the first aid kit, downstairs near the table… anywhere we can find it quickly.
-Relieves the itch, pain, and swelling of anything we’ve found so far that came from an insect or a plant.
+It is a natural anti-inflammatory remedy, and it relieves the itch, pain, and swelling of anything we’ve found so far that came from an insect or a plant.

 Frankincense oil for Flu Muscle Aches

 My son has the flu right now and with it lower back pain.
-I rolled some on and massaged it in and he said it helped a lot.
+Since frankincense is a natural anti-inflammatory, I rolled some on and massaged it in and he said it helped a lot.
 I hope I don’t catch it, but if I do, the Sting Oil is on hand to try it for myself if I have muscle aches.

 We’ve used it oh so many times for wasp stings, hornet stings, and tick bites.
 It takes the hurt, swelling, and itching right out of them.
 Within a minute or two.

 I’ve used the frankincense oil (Amazing Sting Oil) for poison ivy and again, swelling, itch, and burn go away quickly.

 I burned myself pretty good with the hot glue gun a while back and immediately rolled some of the frankincense oil on the spot.
 It quit hurting immediately.

 Disclaimer: I’m not a doctor and this remedy isn’t provided as medication.
 Nothing I say is meant to be construed as medical advice.

 Frankincense has long been used as a remedy and studies prove it helps for inflammation.
 As with anything used for food or remedy, there are contraindications.
 If you’re taking medication for inflammation or anything else, you’ll want to check with your physician to make sure this won’t interfere.

 The parts of frankincense that helps so much are the boswellic acids.
 You hear a lot of promotion of frankincense essential oil lately, but the essential oil only contains tiny amounts if any of these components.